wp-plugins/fg-joomla-to-wordpress/readme.txt

 * keeps the alt image attribute
 * modifies the internal links
 * migrates meta keywords as tags
+* can import Joomla posts as posts or pages

 The **Premium version** includes these extra features: